 “On Census night in 2016, more than 116,000 people were estimated to be homeless in Australia-58% were male, 21% were aged 25–34 and 20% identified as Aboriginal and Torres Strait Islander Australians (ABS 2018).
 Around 51,000 (44%) were living in severely crowded dwellings.
 Over 21,000 (18%) were living in supported accommodation for the homeless and 8,200 (7%) were rough sleepers.”

-That is like a roll-call of the neediest Australians.
-There are a number of reasons why the numbers are going up – women and children fleeing family violence, young people unemployed and unable to afford rent, debt, disability, the scourge of methamphetamine use, are all contributing to the rise in numbers.
+That is a roll-call of the neediest Australians.
+There are a number of reasons why the numbers are going up: women and children fleeing family violence, young people unemployed and unable to afford rent, debt, disability, the scourge of methamphetamine use.
 Add the casualties of the Covid-19 recession and those numbers have swelled.

-As noted, the Coalition continues to curb funding for many support services.
+As noted, the Coalition continues to reduce funding for many support services.
 One wonders if it is a sneaky way to further punish those who are not thriving.
-Divine retribution, anyone?
+Not worthy enough?